Seher-Kanwal/Tech-Mela-Final/README.md

 ![model code](https://user-images.githubusercontent.com/92606737/198924509-9226e465-e364-4128-88c5-513a77f60ab9.PNG)

 and we know that our data source is in json.
 So we used JsonSeriliazer to convert our data into Json formate.
-For this purpose we just override a function **ToString()**
+For this purpose we just override a function
+**ToString()**

 ![json tostring](https://user-images.githubusercontent.com/92606737/198924839-2056c8f2-016a-40bb-8d12-8e1c7b7e3c18.PNG)

+# Services:
+We are write services in order to perform various task on our data.
+And than using all these services in controllers insteading of writting each function again and again.
+We are using the same services in the controller to perform operations just by creating the object of the service class.
+#### Service in the project:
+- jsonEventDetailsService
+- CssService

+### jsonEventDetailsService
+This service perform different operation on data.
+The functions are defined in that services are given below:
+#### getpath():